gradualcolors/ansta-search/README.md

 > - Rehauled search engine and fixed downtime problems
 > - Added !! cards and CN Exclusive.
 > - Filters now include subunits like shuffle, etc.
-> - Unbloomed and bloomed images fade in and out.
+> - Unbloomed and bloomed images are now condensed and fade in and out.